fineanmol/plant-tree/README.md

-🎋 Updated on Sat, 17 May 2025 13:40:55 GMT
+🌵 Updated on Sun, 18 May 2025 05:25:06 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Perfection is achieved when there is nothing left to take away."